 Expectations: Part 2 – Labor and Delivery

 I can personally attest that no two labors feel the same.
 While my first labor was drawn out and not terribly painful, my second rendered me immobile and in excruciating pain in a matter of 2 hours.
 I was glad for my epidural, as there was no way I would have been able to deliver without it.
 And while the pain is scary when you think about it rationally, when you’re experiencing it, you don’t really think.
 You just ride the wave of pain and do your best to manage it with available pain relief.
+Sometimes that pain relief comes in the form of drugs, and sometimes it’s about changing your positions and sitting in a nice warm tub.

 Pain Relief During Labor

 What about our expectations surrounding pain relief?
 It depends on the person.
 Some women will go in wanting an epidural from the moment they get pregnant, while others will stand firm on not receiving one.
 Whichever way you decide to go, should be up to you.
+And don’t feel guilty about it, no matter your decision.

-So when your doctor tells you that you are not far along enough to receive an epidural, just know that they are not being mean to you and only have yours and your baby’s best interest at heart.
+So when your doctor tells you that you are not far along enough to receive an epidural, just know that they are not being mean to you, and only have yours and your baby’s best interest at heart.
 Just make sure you know how to manage your pain with some natural methods like moving, changing positions, counter pressure, a hot shower, etc.

 And if you’d like to find out more in-depth information about epidurals, Sarah Reck, MD has a series of posts regarding epidurals.